wp-digital/wp-guide/README.md

 ### Description

-Display additional panel in Gutenberg editor with guide
+Display additional panel in Gutenberg editor with guide.